 Babylon 5: Season 1 featured the Raiders and the Home Guard as the primary recurring villains.
 The Raiders got almost completely wiped out as part of The Reveal of The Shadows, the shows' primary villains.
 The Home Guard dropped off the radar and became irrelevant after President Clark came into power (since they had essentially won), and never turned up again.

-The show also had one-shot villains for the first episode of each season; an enemy who was reasonably threatening, but who was ultimately defeated by Buffy before the credits roll: Luke in season 1, Absalom in season 2, Keith in season 3, Sunday in season 4, and Dracula in season 5.
-The last two seasons changed the formula around a little.
+The show also had one-shot villains for the first episode of each season; an enemy who was reasonably threatening, but who was ultimately defeated by Buffy before the credits roll: Luke in season 1, Absalom in season 2, Keith in season 3, Sunday in season 4, Dracula in season 5, and Razor in season 6.
+The Season 7 opener is a somewhat confusing beast, with Buffy fighting a group of malevolent spirits who are indeed defeated by the end but the true mastermind who summoned them...is never actually identified (although the episode's tag scene does set up new Big Bad the First so possibly it can be deduced that way).

 Lothos, the main villain from the movie and The Origin.